Skip to main content

 About

-Screamer 2 is a single player and multiplayer racing game.
+Screamer 2 is a single player and multiplayer arcade racing game.
 It was developed by Graffiti and was released on September 15, 2017.
 It received mostly positive reviews from players.

 The follow-up to Screamer is an arcade-style racing game.
 Unlike its predecessor, it offers a more rally-oriented gameplay.
 The twelve selectable high-performance road cars of the previous game have been replaced with four rally cars.
 The game features an improved graphics engine (SVGA) and various tracks including England, Switzerland, Egypt, Colombia, and others.
 These tracks may be slippery or …